-A review of the above SCF shows that most of the cash flow was provided by the operating activities $339,000 vs.an outflow of $180,000 from investing activities and an inflow of $5,000 from financing activities.
-As such, the business is generating most of its cash from its main business activities which is desirable.
+A review of the above SCF shows that most of the cash flow was provided by the operating activities ($339,000); there wasan outflow of $180,000 from investing activities and an inflow of $5,000 from financing activities.
+This means the business is generating most of its cash from its main business activities, which is desirable.

-The business also seems to have sufficient cash to make the purchases shown on the investing activities section, and finally, it did not have to raise sufficient funds thru financing and its dividend appears safe.
+The business also seems to have sufficient cash to make the purchases shown on the investing activities section.
+It did not have to raise sufficient funds thru financing, and its dividend appears safe.

-It merits noting that while everything appears fine in the example above; things don’t always fall so neatly into place.
+It merits noting that while everything appears fine in the example above, things don’t always fall so neatly into place.

 Worse results do not necessarily mean a company is in financial distress.